NIURoverTeam/Docs/Guides/Remote-Desktop-with-xrdp.md

 RDP (Microsoft's Remote Desktop Protocol) from any operating systems.
 It allows multiple users to log in at the same time, which is a perk over TeamViewer and NoMachine (tools we've used in the past).

+# Installation

+*  Windows 10
+   * There's nothing to install - Windows 10 starts with it!
+The program is called `Remote Desktop Connection`.
+* Windows 11
+   * TODO
+* MacOS
+   * Install Microsoft Remote Desktop from the app store.
+* Linux
+   * TODO

 # Connecting to Shatterdome while on NIU's network

-If you're a Windows 10 user, xrdp will already be installed and enabled.
-If you don't have that operating system, jump below for installation instructions.
 Once you have it installed, use the following instructions (from [here](https://linuxconfig.org/ubuntu-20-04-remote-desktop-access-from-windows-10)) (tested on Windows 10):